<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 Maintaining proper pH and alkalinity levels are key to maintaining saltwater pools.
 The pH levels in your pool indicate whether the pool water is acidic, balanced, or basic.
 High pH creates basic water, which can cause scaling on the pool wall.
 Low pH leads to acidic water.

-If the pH is too high forcing the alkalinity to rise with it, this makes the pool basic or scale forming.
+If the pH is too high, alkalinity will rise as well.
+This makes the pool basic or scale-forming.
 This can force calcium deposits to attach to the salt cell, rendering it inefficient.
 If the pH is too low, this can also force the alkalinity to drop lower, causing the salt cell to deteriorate, rendering it inefficient as well.
-Alkalinity is the buffer to the pH count in the swimming pool water.
-If the alkalinity is too far out of range, the pH will begin to fluctuate.
-Below, you will see the proper ranges of pH, alkalinity, and calcium hardness.
-It is important to test your chemicals weekly to ensure they are in the proper ranges.

-- pH 7.2 – 7.8
+• pH 7.2 – 7.8

-- Alkalinity 80 – 120
+• Alkalinity 80 – 120 ppm

-- Calcium Hardness: 175 – 350
+• Calcium Hardness: 175 – 350 ppm

-pH is the scale of how acidic/ basic your swimming pool water is. pH is very important.
+pH is the scale of how acidic/ basic your pool water is. pH is very important.
 If the pH level is below 7.2, the water becomes very acidic and will become corrosive to surfaces.
-If the pH is above 7.8, the water becomes very basic, which can lead to scaling of the pool surface.
+If the pH is above 7.8, the water becomes basic, which can lead to scaling of the pool surface.

-Pro-Tip: The chlorine that is produced from the salt cell has a high pH, so it is normal to add muriatic acid or pH down to your swimming pool.
+The chlorine that is produced from the salt cell has a high pH, so it is normal to add muriatic acid or pH down to your swimming pool.

 Monitor Salt Levels

 Your salt generator will have an electronic display showing the salt PPM levels in the pool, but it is a good idea to manually test the salinity of the water at least once a month.
 The typical salinity range for a saltwater pool falls between 2,700 and 3,400 parts per million (PPM).
-You may need to add more salt to the pool once or twice a year depending on if you had to drain or add a lot of water into the pool.
+You may need to add more salt to the pool once or twice a year if you had to drain or add a lot of water into the pool.

-You may be wondering how the salinity of a saltwater pool compares to the salt levels in, say, the ocean.
-Frankly, it’s tiny oranges versus the biggest apple ever.
 The salinity of the ocean can reach 35,000 parts per million.
 The salt levels in a saltwater pool are relatively low when compared to other bodies of saltwater.
 In fact, saltwater pools contain less salt than your teardrops, which have a salinity of 9,000 parts per million!

 Clean the Salt Cell Regularly